oktadev/okta-blog/_source/_posts/2020-09-02-10x-development-azure-cli-dotnet.md

 }
 ```

 Now the application is fully equipped with the Okta middleware to manage Authentication and Authorization.
-However, there isn’t any part of the application using it, yet.
+However, there isn't any part of the application using it, yet.

 Whenever you put an *Authorize* attribute declaration on a Controller or Action, The ASP.NET Core runtime verifies that a user is logged in and has been granted the necessary authority.
 If not, you are redirected to the Okta login page.